 8-Point Shoulder Opener

-Start lying on the ground on your belly, reach your right arm out at a 90 degree angle from your body, palm facing up, use your left hand under your shoulder to start to press away, and maybe bend your left knee and reach your left toes behind your right knee if tipping/rolling over feels good.
+Start lying on the ground on your back, reach your right arm out at a 90 degree angle from your body, palm facing up.

 Warning: this is a deep one, come out of the pose as slowly and mindfully as you come in!